AnastasiaShubaeva/BankApplication/README.md

-# BankApplication
+# Bank Application
-The application implements the work of the bank through a graphical interface Java FX project
+The application implements the work of the bank through a graphical interface.
+Java FX project.